A bleeding disorder means the blood does not clot properly due to a deficiency of clotting factors.

 Each patient will be seen based on their specific plan of care.
 All patients under the age of 5 are seen every 6 months or more often as needed.
 The majority of patients are seen once per year and as needed.

 HOC provides 24/7 On-Call Coverage.
 Patients will call HOC’s main number (Green bay: (920) 965-0606 or Wausau: (715) 680-9810) and an answering service will take your information and page the on-call nurse/ physician who will call you within 15 minutes.

 HOC is not currently participating in any clinical trials.
 If this is something patients feel strongly about participating in, please speak with one of HOC’s Registered Nurses.

 HOC does participate in observational studies.
 Our Nurse Coordinators would be happy to discuss all available opportunities at the patient’s next visit.

-Call the Hemophilia Outreach Center (920-965-0606).
+Please give the Hemophilia Outreach Center a call.
 Our staff will be happy to assist in getting scheduled.

 Looking for an easy way to log bleeds and keep track of your prophy schedule?
 The MicroHealth app is a great option!
 With this app, a patient is able to log infusions and bleeds, set reminders for prophylactic treatment days, and connect with the HOC nursing staff for non-urgent needs.
 With a smart device, a patient can scan the factor barcodes to make it easy to log infusions.
 Once an account is created, search for your treatment team (Hemophilia Outreach Center Nurses) to be able to connect with the nursing staff.